padrinobook/padrinobook/01-introduction.md

 We are using the last stable version of Padrino (during the release of this book it is version **0.10.5**).

-This will install all necessary dependencies and makes you ready to create your web applications.
+This will install all necessary dependencies and makes you ready to create your web app.
 Now we will generate a fresh new Padrino project:

     $ padrino generate project hello-world